 Wherever your treasure is, there the desires of your heart will also be.

 Stop believing the lie that you aren’t mature enough to serve or that you are too busy.
-Start by being faithful with what you have, make time to be available, be humble enough to be teachable and be generous with the gifts God has given you.
+Start by being faithful with what you have, make time available, be humble enough to be teachable and be generous with the gifts God has given you.